delsner/tinytp/README.md

 ### Collecting and Storing Test Results

-There will be different test report parsers in the future.
-For now, TinyTP supports only Jenkin's JSON test report format.
+There might be different test report parsers in the future.
+As of now, TinyTP supports only the Jenkins JSON test report format.
 For the sake of this example, we're going to create a dummy report first:
 ```shell
 # Create sample Jenkins JSON test report